Professor Mary Laven

 My first book, Virgins of Venice, explored the experience of women living in convents at the time of the Counter-Reformation.
 Published by Penguin, and translated into seven languages, it was awarded the 2002 John Llewellyn Rhys prize.
 My second book, Mission to China: Matteo Ricci and the Jesuit Encounter with the East emphasises the importance of miracles, gifts and friendship to the Jesuits' mission.
 Awarded a Leverhulme Major Research Fellowship for the period 2011-14, I embarked on a project that explored ‘Objects of Devotion: The Material Culture of Italian Renaissance Piety’.
 I was one of the Principal Investigators of an interdisciplinary project, funded by the European Research Council: 'Domestic Devotions: The Place of Piety in the Renaissance Italian Household'.
 This led in 2018 to the publication of a co-authored book, The Sacred Home in Renaissance Italy, which was awarded the Bainton History / Theology prize.

-My current doctoral students are working on Convent Women and Strategies of Self-Formation in Renaissance Tuscany, Lazzaretti in the Mediterranean, Religious Exiles from Sixteenth-Century Italy, Fertility and Devotion in Late Medieval England (co-supervised with Carl Watkins) and Language Encounters in Seventeenth-Century North America, Old Age in Early Modern Northern Italy, 'Everyday Humanism' between the Aegean and Italian peninsula, ca. 1566–1669, Devotion and the Senses in the Savoyard Borderlands and Co-Translation in Late Ming China (co-supervised with Dror Weil).
+My current doctoral students are working on Convent Women and Strategies of Self-Formation in Renaissance Tuscany, Religious Exiles from Sixteenth-Century Italy, Fertility and Devotion in Late Medieval England (co-supervised with Carl Watkins), Language Encounters in Seventeenth-Century North America, Old Age in Early Modern Northern Italy, 'Everyday Humanism' between the Aegean and Italian peninsula, ca. 1566–1669, Devotion and the Senses in the Savoyard Borderlands and Co-Translation in Late Ming China (co-supervised with Dror Weil).
 They are funded by a Gates Studentship; Cambridge European Scholarships; the AHRC and a Cambridge Trust CSC International Scholarship.

 I greatly enjoy collaborating with colleagues in History and other disciplines.
 I am a convenor of the Cambridge Italian Research Network, which brings together scholars working on all aspects of Italy, past, present and future; in 2014, I shared a Mellon-CRASSH Teaching Fellowship with Alex Marr (History of Art); and - together with Victoria Avery, Melissa Calaresu and Ulinka Rublack - I curated the exhibition, Treasured Possessions at the Fitzwilliam Museum in 2015.
 Our ERC research project, Domestic Devotions, straddled two schools and three departments; in 2017, we participated in another very successful collaboration with the Fitzwilliam Museum, the exhibition entitled 'Madonnas & Miracles: The Holy Home in Renaissance Italy'.